Goshmar/CashBack-Optimizer/README.md

 As part of the experiment, the algorithm showed its effectiveness 16.7 times more than a person!
 Let's estimate the total possible profit from this algorithm, provided that it will be used for about 10 years.

-The average amount of cashback I receive: is ~6920 bonuses per month.
-Then, within 10 years (10 years * 12 months = 120 months), our difference in cashback usage approaches will be: 44758.66 rubles
+The average amount of cashback I receive: is **~6920** bonuses per month.
+Then, within 10 years (10 years * 12 months = 120 months), our difference in cashback usage approaches will be: **44758.66 rubles**.

 ## Exploitation

-Only the use of the program and rough calculations managed to achieve a difference of 44758.56 rubles over 10 years, while spending up to 2 seconds a year.
+Only the use of the program and rough calculations managed to achieve a total profit of bonuses: **827576.64 rubles** with difference of **44758.56 rubles** over **10 years**, while spending up to 2 minutes.
 Evaluating the efforts made (this report was written much longer than the algorithm itself), we can conclude that the program is effective.
 I also use a similar optimization strategy in other loyalty programs, in particular, digital equipment stores.